Sony Camera Equipment for Unit Stills Photography

 That said, for unit stills photography, I think you need a mirrorless system rather than traditional dSLR’s as a minimum, for the silent shutter alone.

-However, if my thoughts on the advantages of stacked sensors for this kind of work resonate with you, check out the used prices for the original Sony A9.
-I think you’ll be pleasantly surprised.
-Even the A9 II’s I use are attractively priced on the used market.
+However, if my thoughts on the advantages of stacked sensors for this kind of work resonate with you, check out the used prices for the Sony A9 or A9II.
+I think you’ll be pleasantly surprised!
+I happily used A9II’s before upgrading to my current A1 cameras.

 Key Takeaway

-In the meantime, don’t wing it by over promising at the risk of under delivering on larger jobs that you’re not yet experienced or equipped enough to deliver.
+In the meantime, don’t wing it by over promising at the risk of under delivering on jobs that you’re not yet experienced or equipped enough to deliver.
 Start small, you’ll get there in the end!

-Final Thought
+Final Thought – Hire Equipment!

 Related Topics